First-Year Flowering Perennials

 Best First-Year Flowering Perennials

 Feverfew -- Masses of small, white, daisy-like flowers.
 Reseeds heavily.
+Lavender 'Lady' -- Compact plants with highly fragrant, lavender-blue flowers.
 Linum perenne -- Native perennial with sky-blue flowers on arching stems.
 Salvia azurea -- Tall perennial with striking, azure-blue flowers in fall.
-Viola -- Small flowers in a range of colors.
+Shasta Daisy -- Single or double, pure white flowers with yellow centers.
+Viola cornuta -- Small flowers in a wide range of colors.
 Shade tolerant.
-Likes cool weather.